1031 Exchanges

 St. Louis Commercial Real Estate Investors: Make the Most out of Your Next Transaction

 Have you done the hard work of accumulating wealth for yourself and your heirs through commercial real estate?
 If so, you contribute a vital service to the St. Louis metro area.
-You provide space where businesses can thrive, creating jobs and helping to grow our economy.
+You provide space where businesses can thrive, creating jobs and helping to grow our regional economy.

-Because of this, the government provides unique tax incentives to help you grow in prosperity for the sake of our region.
+As a reward the government provides unique tax incentives to help you grow in prosperity for the sake of our region.

 What is a 1031 Exchange?